bbomkamp/MyReads/README.md

 ## Search
 MyReads allows the user to search for new books to add to their virtual library.
 ![Screenshot 2022-04-18 182942](https://user-images.githubusercontent.com/37642026/163893447-24c7ab51-c86b-4ca1-923c-60bf6cef5f10.png)

+## Udacity API
+The search from BooksAPI is limited to a particular set of search terms.
+You can find these search terms here: https://github.com/udacity/reactnd-project-myreads-starter/blob/master/SEARCH_TERMS.md

+However, remember that the BooksAPI.search method DOES search by title or author.
+So, don't worry if you don't find a specific author or title.
+Every search is limited by search terms. <br/>

 # Getting Started with Create React App